santiment/academy/src/docs/metrics/transacted-coin-acquisition-cost/index.md

 ### Example

-Let's take a look at what prices were aquired the bitcoins transacted on 09 November 2021 when bitcoin reached an all time high of over $68,000:
+Let's take a look at what prices were acquired the bitcoins transacted on 09 November 2021 when bitcoin reached an all time high of over $68,000:

 - `[$low - $high]` - `number of bitcoins`
 - `[$0        - $16,886.13]` - ` 9,497.95 `